By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Viv Groskop, author and comedian

-- Paula Hawkins, international bestselling author
+- Paula Hawkins, author

 Fox and the program’s Kate Mosse are to provide an online May 6 session about the books and the jury process, via Zoom.
 Those interested can submit questions to Fox and Mosse in advance at the prize’s site or at @WomensPrize on Twitter.